 Mel Stephens is professor of economics, with a courtesy appointment as a professor of public policy at the Ford School.
-He serves as a research a liate at the Population Studies Center and a faculty associate at the Survey Research Center, both within the Institute for Social Research.
-Stephens is also a liated with the National Bureau of Economic Research where he is currently a research associate.
+He serves as a research affiliate at the Population Studies Center and a faculty associate at the Survey Research Center, both within the Institute for Social Research.
+Stephens is also affiliated with the National Bureau of Economic Research where he is currently a research associate.
 He also is a member of the Academic Research Council at the Consumer Financial Protection Bureau.
-Stephens is a labor economist whose current research interests include consumption and savings, aging and retirement, education, the impact of local labor market uctuations on household outcomes, and applied econometrics.
+Stephens is a labor economist whose current research interests include consumption and savings, aging and retirement, education, the impact of local labor market fluctuations on household outcomes, and applied econometrics.
 He received his BA in economics and mathematics from the University of Maryland and his PhD in economics from the University of Michigan.